pievos101/GNN-SubNet/README.md

 The rows of the feature matrices (e.g mRNA, and DNA Methylation) reflect the patients, whereas the columns represent the features (genes).

+To execute the script simply type 'python OMICS_workflow.py' within your console.

 The mentioned OMICS workflow performs GNN classification, explanations, and community detection for disease subnetwork discovery.

 After exectution of 'OMICS_workflow.py', importance scores are stored in the 'edge_mask.txt' file of the data folder.